-When regenerative braking is active, the regen battery icon appears green and will show a blue tail on the fill bar.
+When regenerative braking is active, the regen battery icon displays and will fill the lower section of the gauge.
 The power indicator gauge value shows the amount of instantaneous power being regenerated.

 Regenerative Power Limited

 Regenerative power may be limited when the high voltage battery is near full charge or cold.
 This will affect the vehicle's maximum regenerative braking power.